Vinny Cerrato

 Vinny Cerrato is a former executive for the San Francisco 49ers and Washington Redskins of the National Football League (NFL).
-He served as the Redskins' de facto general manager throughout the 2000s.
+He led the Redskins' personnel department throughout the 2000s as their de facto general manager.
 Cerrato has also been an analyst and film actor.

 Biography

 Playing career

 Cerrato played college football at Iowa State University, where he played quarterback and wide receiver.

-Football Career
+Football career

 Oakland Invaders

 Cerrato signed a contract with the USFL Oakland Invaders in January 1983, however, was cut in training camp a month later.

 University of Minnesota

 Cerrato started his career as a graduate assistant for the Minnesota Golden Gophers from 1983 to 1984, and he was promoted to recruiting coordinator in 1985, before leaving for Notre Dame.

 Notre Dame

 Before the NFL, Cerrato served as the football recruiting coordinator under Lou Holtz at the University of Notre Dame.
 During that time, the Irish played in four Bowl games and won the 1988 NCAA National Championship.